w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

 Scroll-linked animations are a common UX pattern on the web.
-We are proposing a new API that works in conjunction with existing [Web Animations](https://drafts.csswg.org/web-animations/) and [CSS Animations](https://drafts.csswg.org/css-animations/) APIs to enable declarative scroll-linked animations improving their smoothness and ergonomics.
+We are proposing a new API that works in conjunction with existing [Web Animations](https://drafts.csswg.org/web-animations/) and [CSS Animations](https://drafts.csswg.org/css-animations/) APIs to enable declarative scroll-linked animations to improve their smoothness and ergonomics.
 In  Web Animations, an [AnimationTimeline](https://drafts.csswg.org/web-animations/#timelines) is the source of time progress that drives the animations.
 ScrollTimeline is a new timeline whose function is to translate “changes in scroll position” of an element into “changes in time”.
-This allows animations to be driven by scrolling as opposed to by wall clock thus taking advantage of all existing animation machinery in the web.
+This allows animations to be driven by scrolling as opposed to by wall clock thus taking advantage of all existing animation machinery on the web.

 ## Motivating Use Cases and Goals